 W. James O'Shea has served as a member of our board of directors since 2015.
-Mr. O'Shea has served as a member of the boards of directors of BTG plc, a biopharmaceutical company, since 2009 and as a member of Cardiome Pharma Corp., a pharmaceutical company, since 2014.
+Mr. O'Shea has served as a member of the boards of directors of BTG plc, a biopharmaceutical company, since 2009 and Cardiome Pharma Corp., a pharmaceutical company, since 2014.
 Since June 2015, Mr. O'Shea has also served as Chairman of Cardiome.
 He also currently serves as a member of the boards of directors of several privately-held life sciences companies and previously served as a member of the boards of directors of publicly-traded companies Zalicus Pharmaceuticals, a biopharmaceutical company, from 2007 to 2014 and Map Pharmaceuticals, a pharmaceutical company, from 2012 to 2013 when it was acquired by Allergan plc.
 From 1999 to 2007, Mr. O'Shea was President and Chief Operating Officer of Sepracor Inc., a pharmaceutical company, where he was responsible for successfully building that organization's commercial infrastructure.
 During 2007, Mr. O'Shea also served as Sepracor's Vice Chairman.
 Prior to Sepracor, Mr. O'Shea was Senior Vice President of Sales and Marketing and Medical Affairs for Zeneca Pharmaceuticals, a business unit of AstraZeneca plc.
 We believe that Mr. O'Shea is qualified to serve on our board of directors because of his service on the boards of directors of other life sciences companies and his extensive leadership experience in the biopharmaceutical and pharmaceutical sectors.

 Bruce A. Peacock has served as a member of our board of directors since 2014.
+Mr. Peacock has served as Executive Chairman at Carma Therapeutics, a pre-clinical stage biotechnology company, since November 2016.
 From August 2013 to September 2014, Mr. Peacock served as the Chief Financial and Business Officer of Ophthotech Corporation, a biopharmaceutical company.
 He served as the Chief Business Officer of Ophthotech from September 2010 to August 2013.
 Since May 2006, Mr. Peacock also has served as a Venture Partner at SV Life Sciences.
 Mr. Peacock served as President and Chief Executive Officer of Alba Therapeutics, a biopharmaceutical company, from April 2008 to February 2011, and has served as Co-Chairman of the board of directors of Alba Therapeutics since April 2008.
 Prior to joining SV Life Sciences as a Venture Partner, Mr. Peacock served as Chief Executive Officer and a director of The Little Clinic, a medical care services company.
-Previously, Mr. Peacock served as President and Chief Executive Officer and a director of Adolor Corporation, a publicly-traded biotechnology company, as President, Chief Executive Officer and a member of the board of directors of Cephalon, Inc., as Chief Financial Officer of Cephalon, Inc. and as Chief Financial Officer of Centocor, Inc. Mr. Peacock serves as a member of the board of directors of directors of Applied Genetic Technologies Corporation, Dicerna Pharmaceuticals, Inc., Discovery Laboratories, Inc., and Invisible Sentinel Inc. and has served as a member of the board of directors of Ocean Power Technologies, Inc. Mr. Peacock holds a B.A. in Business Administration from Villanova University and is a certified public accountant.
+Previously, Mr. Peacock served as President and Chief Executive Officer and a director of Adolor Corporation, a publicly-traded biotechnology company, as President, Chief Executive Officer and a member of the board of directors of Orthovita, Inc., a publicly-traded orthopedic biomaterials company, as Executive Vice President.
+Chief Operating Officer and a member of the board of directors of Cephalon, Inc., as Chief Financial Officer of Cephalon, Inc. and as Chief Financial Officer of Centocor, Inc. Mr. Peacock serves as a member of the boards of directors of Applied Genetic Technologies Corporation, Dicerna Pharmaceuticals, Inc., Discovery Laboratories, Inc., and Invisible Sentinel Inc. and has served as a member of the board of directors of Ocean Power Technologies, Inc. Mr. Peacock holds a B.A. in Business Administration from Villanova University and is a certified public accountant.
 We believe that Mr. Peacock is qualified to serve on our board of directors because of his extensive executive leadership experience, finance and accounting background, knowledge of the life sciences industry and service on the boards of directors of other life sciences companies.